 - Improve performance.
 Checking to make sure the power steering is constantly getting fluid will help keep the car running properly.
 Over time, a leak will wear down your car’s power steering and could damage other parts of the car.
 Making sure the reservoir where the fluid is kept isn’t leaking will keep your car running smoothly.

 - Save some money.
 Stopping a power steering fluid leak will ultimately save you money.
 Catching it before it gets worse means you won’t have to take the car to the shop for a full power steering repair, and doing nothing about it may lead to other problems and leave you with a hefty cost to your power steering unit.

 Synthetic oils contain a lower viscosity, which makes movement smoother for car parts and reduces internal friction.
 They are made up of additives that help corrode rust and are typically thicker to fill leaks and get rid of dirt and grime.

 BlueDevil Products manufactures sealants for cars and more.
 It supplies more than 400 distribution centers across the U.S., Europe, Asia, and South Africa.
 BlueDevil started selling products in 1997 and is known for the BlueDevil Power Steering Stop Leak 00232.

-Headquartered in Chicago, Illinois, Prestone makes antifreeze, coolants, brake fluids, and power steering products.
+Headquartered in Chicago, Ill., Prestone makes antifreeze, coolants, brake fluids, and power steering products.
 It’s been in business since 1927 and sells the Prestone AS262 Power Steering Fluid with Stop Leak.

-First founded in California in 1947 by Fred Barton, Bars now resides in Holly, Michigan.
+First founded in California in 1947 by Fred Barton, Bars now resides in Holly, Mich.
 It makes high-quality stop-leak products for vehicles, including Bar’s Leaks 1630 Grey One Seal Stop